NecronicalPug/Windows-Defender-CFA-Extensions/README.md

-# Windows Defender Extensions
+# Windows Defender Controlled Folder Access Extension
-Light Python scripts made to work alongside Windows Defender.
+Light Python script made to work alongside Windows Defender.

-More information about each of the scripts is available below.
 ## Allowed Applications Checker
 Used alongside Controlled Folder Access, it issues the user a warning when an application with access to protected folders has either been modified or deleted since the last time the script has been ran.